 London NHS Foundation Trust

-Review of the IT departmental structure, functions and communications to enable better daily operations in preparation for adopting a new IT Service Delivery model.
+Review of the IT departmental structure, functions and communications to enable better daily operations in preparation for adopting a new IT Service Delivery model, including best practices for service management, general management, and technical management.

 PTS had already carried out an assessment of the client’s current Data Centre infrastructure, governance and operations in order to ensure that the current roadmap to the Cloud is supported effectively by the underlying network and infrastructure architecture.